Access to Higher Education

 SPECIFICALLY AIMED AT STUDENTS OVER 19, THE ACCESS TO HE DIPLOMA OFFERS A RECOGNISED ENTRY QUALIFICATION TO HIGHER EDUCATION.

 Specifically aimed at students over 19, the Access to HE Diploma offers a recognised entry qualification to higher education.
-You can study the course full time over a year if you have GCSE English and Maths at grade 4 or above, or for some university courses Functional Skills Level 2 in English and Maths are accepted.
+You can study the course full time over a year if you have GCSE English and Maths at grade 4 or above.

-For those candidates who still need to gain GCSE or Functional Skills Level 2 in English and Maths, you may take the course over two years part-time, as you gain your English and/or maths qualifications alongside.
+For those candidates who still need to gain a GCSE in English or Maths, you may take the course over two years part-time, as you gain your English and/or maths qualifications alongside.